 - The Gambling Commission (the Commission) regulates gambling in the public interest alongside its co-regulators local licensing authorities.
 It does so by keeping crime out of gambling, by ensuring that gambling is conducted fairly and openly, and by protecting children and vulnerable people from being harmed or exploited by gambling.
 Subject to these overriding public protection objectives, as regulator of the National Lottery the Commission monitors and challenges Camelot to raise the maximum amount for good causes.
 The Commission also provides independent advice to government on gambling in Britain.

-- More information on the Sports Betting Intelligence Unit can be found on this website.
+- More information on the Sports Betting Intelligence Unit (opens in new tab) can be found on our website.